 Stretch and Strengthen Your Neck with This Easy Core Exercise

-Ever since I got into a fender-bender years ago I've had a spot on my neck that likes to tighten up from time to time.
+Years ago, I got into a fender-bender.
+Ever since, I've had a spot on my neck that likes to tighten up from time to time.
+Especially since I've had even more injuries since then too!

 Things that flare my neck up:

-• work (bending over people all day long, OR sitting at a desk writing ...)
+- work (bending over people or sitting at a computer)

-• dance (partner dance as well as aerial dance both emphasize my right side and tense up that side of the neck spot)
+- dance (partner as well as aerial dance can tense up my right, dominant-hand-side neck spot)

-• stress (I need to stay on top of my magnesium and trace mineral intake and regular acupuncture treatment so I don't clench my jaw at night)
+- stress (I need to stay on top of my mineral intake and regular acupuncture treatments)

 Fortunately, I know what to do so I don't have to live with constant pain.